csnje/rust-debugging/README.md

 - [**Rust** (rust-lang.rust)](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust) for development with **Rust**
 - [**CodeLLDB** (vadimcn.vscode-lldb)](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) for debugging with **LLDB**

-### Configuration
+### Launch Configurations

-To setup debugging configurations in **Visual Studio Code**, navigate to *Run* -> *Open Configurations*.
+To create and modify [**Visual Studio Code**](https://code.visualstudio.com/) [launch configurations](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations), navigate to *Run* -> *Open Configurations*.

-The following configurations defines a two-step debugging process (corresponding to the command line method above):
+The following launch configurations defines a two-step debugging process (corresponding to the command line method above) that will:
 1. Compile using the `cargo` tool
-2. Debug the compiled executable (determined from the output of the `cargo` tool)
+2. Debug the compiled executable (using information extracted automatically from the output of the `cargo` tool)

 ```
 {